2011 Chicago Bears season

-The 2011 Chicago Bears season was the franchise's 92nd overall season in the National Football League (NFL), and the 8th under head coach Lovie Smith.
-The Bears, defending NFC North Division champions, attempted a return to the playoffs after falling in the NFC Championship Game to their arch-rival Green Bay Packers.
-The club was scheduled to partake in the Pro Football Hall of Fame Game but due to the lockout, the game was cancelled.
+The 2011 season was the Chicago Bears' 92nd in the National Football League (NFL) and their eighth under head coach Lovie Smith.
+The defending NFC North champion Bears attempted a return to the playoffs after falling in the NFC Championship Game to their arch-rival Green Bay Packers in 2010.
+The Bears were scheduled to appear in the Pro Football Hall of Fame Game but due to the lockout, the game was cancelled.
 The Bears traveled to Wembley Stadium in London to take on the Tampa Bay Buccaneers in the NFL International Series and played the Green Bay Packers on Christmas Day evening in the only scheduled game on that day.
-Despite starting the season with a 7-3 record, the Bears went 1-5 the rest of the way, finishing the season with an 8–8 record and not qualifying for the playoffs.
+Despite starting the season with a 7–3 record, starting quarterback Jay Cutler broke the thumb on his throwing hand and was forced to undergo season-ending surgery.
+After losing Cutler for the rest of the year, the Bears went 1–5, finishing the season with an 8–8 record and not qualifying for the playoffs.
 The season would begin somewhat of a lengthy playoff drought for the organization, as they would not return to the playoffs again until 2018.

 Offseason

 After the 2010 season ended, the NFL entered its longest work stoppage in history.
 The lockout began after a failure to reach an agreement between the owners and the union in early March.
 Both sides agreed to extend the deadline another week.
 However, the talks broke down and the union officially decertified, after which a group of 10 players filed an antitrust lawsuit against the league.
-After months of failed negations, the two sides finally reached an agreement in late July.
+After months of failed negotiations, the two sides finally reached an agreement in late July.
 The owners announced on July 21 that it had approved a new collective bargaining agreement by a 31–0–1 margin (the Oakland Raiders abstained).
 On July 25, the players association's executive board voted to approve the new collective agreement and the players voted to ratify it on August 4.
 The delayed start to the season brought free agency and the opening of training camps to coincide.
 This gave clubs a short period of time to get a full roster signed before camp opened.